evangipson/Stride/README.md

 # Stride
-A cross-platform application framework written in .NET 9.
+A cross-platform application framework written in .NET 9 that uses [fast, safe, and predictable source-generated interop code](#how-stride-has-fast-safe-and-predictable-interop) under the hood.

 ## Getting Started
 Download this NuGet package, then create and run an app: